-The Safe-Inet virtual private network (VPN), which was used by criminals from around the world, has been shut down since December 21, 2020, in a coordinated law enforcement operation led by polices of Reutlingen Germanytogether with Europol but also law enforcement agencies from around the world.
+The virtual private network Safe-Inet (VPN), used by criminals from all over the world, was shut down on December 21, 2020, in a coordinated law enforcement operation led by the German Reutlingen police together with the Europol but also law enforcement services from around the world.
 Europol issued the announcement for seizure.
 Today the closed domains display the following message

 Safe-net was shut down and its infrastructure was confiscated in Germany, the Netherlands, Switzerland, France and the United States.
 The three domains seized were insorg.org, safe-inet.com and safe-inet.net.
 The servers stopped working and the homepage shown above (created by Europol) appeared online immediately after the domain confiscation.